Here’s my first hand experience of learning how to measure and install Perfect Fit Blinds. They’re incredibly easy, too!

-A few years ago, my brother-in-law showed me and my fiance his new Perfect Fit Venetian blinds and we instantly fell in love.
+A few years ago, my brother-in-law showed me and my fiance his new Perfect Fit Blinds and we instantly fell in love.
 We didn’t need any at the time and had no idea what they were called or where to get them.
 And after four years of not knowing what to do with our not-so-pretty loft dormer conversion, our neighbours suggested that if we just paint the roof tiles using Sandtex masonry chestnut gloss, it would look fine.

 I’ll give you a hint, this dormer is one of the main reasons we were able to buy it at an affordable price.
 So we did a little test with a tile sample and loved it.
 It’s not something we’d considered before, and then went on to photoshop to superimpose some white double glazing to match the house and everything looked instantly better.

 If we could pull this off, it would save us from paying a builder 20k to 30k to have it altered or put on the back and here’s what the result looked like below.

 BEFORE AND AFTER WITH PAINT AND PERFECT FIT BLINDS